Here you will find the answers to the most frequently asked questions.

 Depending on Avast's efforts, we expect the proceedings to take several years.
 Legal proceedings take time.
 Rest assured, we are motivated to bring consumers results as fast as possible.

-Similar court cases have shown that the courts look closely at whether someone who applies actually exists and is a resident in the Netherlands.
-We don't want to run the risk of our cases breaking down on this.
-With IDIN, it can be conclusively proven that everyone who registers is actually a real person with residency in the Netherlands.
-In addition, as a foundation we have the highest standards of privacy.
-By using IDIN, we do not store your data.
-We only store the fact that you are identified.
-That file is automatically filed with a notary.
-This way, we have proof of your support, but not all kinds of personal data somewhere.
+If you cannot or do not want to use iDIN, we offer another solution: you can request an application form via info@cuic.eu.
+We will then email that to you.
+Similar court cases have shown that the courts look closely at whether someone who applies really exists and lives in the Netherlands.
+We do not want to run the risk of our cases breaking down on this.
+With iDIN, it can be conclusively proven that anyone who signs up is actually a person living in the Netherlands.
+In addition, as a foundation we set the highest standards for privacy.
+By using iDIN, we do not store your data.
+We only store the fact that you have been identified.
+This way we have proof of your participation in our claim, but not all kinds of personal data somewhere.
+We think this is the safest way of working at the moment.
+For those who cannot or do not want to use iDIN, we offer an alternative solution with an application form that you can request at info@cuic.eu.

 You can end your participation at any time if you wish to do so.
 A registration can be